OpenRVS-devs/OpenRVS/README.md

 Author: Twi

-A patch to fix Ubisoft's mistakes (intentional and otherwise).
+A patch to fix Red Storm Entertainment's mistakes (intentional and otherwise).
 Allows multiplayer again, enables more serious modding, implements some QOL fixes.

 ## Building